RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/purge.md

 Creates a `.rpgmtranslate/translation/.rvpacker-ignore` file containing purged lines.

-It will be used on read, if ignore checkbox is checked.
+It will be used on read with append mode, if ignore checkbox is checked.